vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 We need to get a list of rooms that our API user has access to.

-So, we create a *Microsoft Graph User-Delegated Access* data source.
+So, we create a new *Microsoft Graph User-Delegated Access* data source.

 We set the permissions to `user.read offline_access User.Read.All`.